Skip to content

 mcnanovna Overview

-mcnanovna gives Claude direct control of NanoVNA-H vector network analyzers over USB serial.
-It exposes 78 MCP tools for frequency sweeps, S-parameter measurements, calibration, LCD capture, RF analysis, and 3D antenna radiation pattern visualization.
+mcnanovna gives LLMs direct control of NanoVNA-H vector network analyzers over USB serial.
+It exposes 91 MCP tools for frequency sweeps, S-parameter measurements, calibration, LCD capture, RF analysis, 3D antenna radiation pattern visualization, and multi-VNA coordination.

 Capabilities